 The other problem is that the current-day estate agent is only in business to close the sale on each property on their books and is not actually in business to serve each buyer that happens to saunter past their offices.

 Estate agents as a whole seem to see the whole pool of houses currently on their ‘collective books’ as representing the housing market but in reality they are only actually offering the houses they have instructions to sell, not the rest!
 This is a serious flaw in their business model.

 A. The sea of houses available – The housing market.
+This becomes C

 B. Fish – All the buyers.
+They become A

 C. Houses – the bait – the product being sold.
+This becomes D

 D. Agents – someone earning a living by selling property.
+They become B

 Having worked in the property industry for decades, and in estate agency too, I have realised exactly how all the flaws may simply and finally be resolved.
 By doing this the whole business of moving house would be made massively more efficient.